jebinj22/A2A/specification/specification-documentation.md

     }
     ```

-2.  **Server -> Client:** Server requires input, responds with `state: "input-required"`.
+2.  **Server -> Client:** Server requires input, responds with `status.state: "input-required"`.

     ```json
+    // Response Body
     {
       "jsonrpc": "2.0",
       "id": 301,
       "result": {
-        "id": "task-multi-789",
+        "id": "task-booking-xyz",
-        "sessionId": "session-abc-123",
+        "sessionId": "session-def-456",
         "status": {
           "state": "input-required",
           "timestamp": "2024-10-27T10:10:00Z",
           "message": {
             "role": "agent",
             "parts": [
+              {
+                "type": "text",
-              { "type": "text", "text": "Where would you like to fly to?" }
+                "text": "Sure, where would you like to fly to and on what date?"
+              }
             ],
             "metadata": null
           }